Enthusiasm for Learning

 The things you only want to learn are the things you’re enthusiastic about.

-If you’re not enthusiastic about writing music or programming or baking cakes, then you’ll never learn it.
+If you’re not enthusiastic about writing music or programming or baking cakes, then you’ll never learn it (or if you do, it wouldn’t be that fun).

-Although sometimes you’re obliged to learn something because of your unique situation, you’re not actually learning in the most efficient way.
-You’re just following instructions so you don’t mess up.
+You’re just following instructions, so you don’t mess up.
 And once you achieve that, you probably won’t care anymore.
-You’re not enthusiastic about it in the first place.
+Because you’re not enthusiastic about it in the first place.

 Because if you’re enthusiastic about something, you will do everything to learn it.
 Everything.

-In reality, though, you’ll never become enthusiastic about something you discover in a classroom.
-Or something your parents force you to do.
+But in reality, though, you’ll never become enthusiastic about something you don’t have an interest in at all.
+Or something your parents or teachers force you to do.
 Or something your friends are doing.

 Enthusiasm is internal.
-It should always arise within you.
+It often arises within you.

 • Read a lot.